VictorEijkhout/make-support-files/README.md

 * If `MODE` IS `mpi`, append `MPI`, for mode `seq` append `Compiler`
 * Append `${LMOD_FAMILY_COMPILER}/${LMOD_FAMILY_COMPILER_VERSION}`
 * For MPI packages, append  `${LMOD_FAMILY_MPI}/${LMOD_FAMILY_MPI_VERSION}`

+The module file name is usually equal to `${PACKAGEVERSION}` but setting `MODULEVERSIONEXTRA` appends that with a dash.

 The `DIR,INC,LIB` variables are generated both with `TACC_`  and `LMOD_` prefix.